 CONSTANTINOPLE: CAPITAL OF A ROMAN CHRISTIAN EMPIRE

-But Constantinople was more than just the new capital for a Roman Empire.
+But Constantinople was more than just the new capital of the Roman Empire.
 Following Constantine’s conversion, it became the centre of Christianity.

 CAPITAL OF AN OTTOMAN ISLAMIC CALIPHATE